stt-datacore/website/static/crew/gillian_taylor_crew.md

 ---
-name: "Dr. Gillian Taylor"
+name: Dr. Gillian Taylor
 rarity: 4
-series: "tos"
+series: tos
-memory_alpha: ""
+memory_alpha: tos
-bigbook_tier:
+bigbook_tier: 9
-events:
+events: 1
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+A good voyager and a fantastic SCI/MED gauntlet pair.
+Other noteworthy contributions are +1 Physician and solid +9 arena EV at 6 seconds.